 |LTC 8689 Curricular Decisions for Literacy in a Digital World |

 |LTC 8900 Seminar: Critical Literacy Across the Curriculum||ODD|

 * Required for DESE Special Reading Certificate

-Obtaining this certificate will likely require some course work on the MU campus, and the total credit hours may exceed the 33 required for the M Ed.
+Obtaining this certificate may require some course work on the MU campus, and the total credit hours may exceed the 30 required for the M Ed.

 How to apply

 - Completed bachelor’s degree from a regionally accredited institution.

 - Minimum GPA of 3.0 in the last 60 hours of undergraduate education.